-Similarly, if you already own a plot of land and are buying an additional property, it will not be considered for purposes of the higher tax.
+Similarly, if you already own a plot of land and are buying an additional property, it will not be considered for purposes of the higher rates of tax.

 Q. What about timeshare homes?

-A. An overseas timeshare home will only be considered for the purposes of the higher rate Stamp Duty if it is a dwelling AND you have a share in ownership which is equivalent to either a freehold or a lease with a term of more than seven years.
+A. A timeshare home – overseas or in the UK – will only be considered for the purposes of the higher rate Stamp Duty if it is a dwelling AND you have a share in ownership which is equivalent to either a freehold or a lease with a term of more than seven years.
 However, as many timeshare deals are contractual agreements to occupy a property that is owned by another person, this will not be relevant.

 Q. What about other homes specifically designed for holiday use?

-A. Holiday homes – even if they are furnished holiday lets or they come with restricted use during the year – will be treated the same way as any other additional property purchases.
+A. Holiday homes – even if they are furnished holiday lets or they come with restricted use during the year – will be treated the same way as any other additional property purchases, according to HMRC.